grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 [exclude]: #exclude-block
 [pod]: #pod-block

-### Extract block
+### extract block

-The `extract` block configures which metadata, annotations, and labels to extract from the pod and to add to the spans.
+The `extract` block configures which metadata, annotations, and labels to extract from the pod.

 The following attributes are supported: